LeoGoemaere/AnimaScroll/README.md

 - Makes **anchors more accurate** by taking into account fixed elements.
 - High flexibility with the [programmatic scroll](#programmatic-scroll).
 - **TODO** - Good browsers supports.
+- It using requestAnimationFrame for better animations performance.

 ## Getting started